25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 4. Visit Turtle Beach

 Speaking of sea turtles, there’s a special beach where you can see them in their natural habitat!
 Large sea turtles can be seen floating all over the island, but group together especially at Ho’okipa Beach Park.
-Make sure to respect the animals and stay behind the designated area.

 Fun Things to do on Maui